A Big Test of Social Media Buttons

 Our recommendation based on the test results is clear – if you need them, and if you can, build custom social media sharing buttons.
 That’s by far the best performance solution and can help you avoid any potential privacy issues.

-It requires some effort and might not be as fancy as some other solutions in the test, but you will have the buttons code fully under control and can customize them to match your brand and UX needs.
-As you can see, the counters (one of the things which differentiate social media buttons from the plain social share URLs) are also doable with the custom buttons.
+It requires some effort and might not be as fancy as some other solutions in the test, but you will have the social media buttons code fully under control and can customize them to match your brand and UX needs.
+As you can see, the counters (one of the things which differentiate social media buttons from the plain social share URLs) are also doable with the custom social media buttons.

 If you require or can benefit from additional features then your second choice can be solutions like Jetpack, Share by SumoMe or Simple Share buttons.
 Use our test to help you decide if potential trade-offs in performance and privacy are worth it.